UCAR-SEA/SEA-ISS-2025-A-Practical-Framework-for-Small-Teams-to-Develop-Sustainable-Research-Software/notebooks/background.md

 ## SynthEddy
 This was a recent project under the "developer & domain expert collaboration" setting, where the author served as the developer.
-The software [@SynthEddy] is a Python program to generate turbulent flow fields consisting of numerous "eddies" (circular flow) with the Synthetic Eddy Method [@PolettoEtAl2013], to be used as initial conditions (IC) and boundary conditions (BC) for computational fluid dynamics (CFD) simulations.
+[SynthEddy](https://github.com/omltcat/turbulent-flow) [@SynthEddy] is a Python program to generate turbulent flow fields consisting of numerous "eddies" (circular flow) with the Synthetic Eddy Method [@PolettoEtAl2013], to be used as initial conditions (IC) and boundary conditions (BC) for computational fluid dynamics (CFD) simulations.

 ```{figure} figures/SynthEddy_tunnel.png
 :name: SynthEddy Tunnel Flow